Chapter 8

 |

-and force in terms of normalized coordinates
+8.1.11 Volume integrals for stiffness and force in terms of normalized

-evaluate them, we need to
+To evaluate them, we need to

-1. Find a way to calculate the derivatives of the shape
+1. Find a way to calculate the

-functions in terms of
+derivatives of the shape functions in terms of

-2. Map the volume (or area) integral to the region
+2. Map the volume (or area) integral to

-Calculating the shape function
+Calculating the shape

-derivatives can be evaluated by writing
+function derivatives.
+The shape function derivatives can be evaluated by writing

-the derivatives are easy to compute (just differentiate the
+where the derivatives are easy to compute (just differentiate the

 expressions given earlier…).
 To compute recall that the coordinates of a point at